 The Bumbleride Indie is the first stroller that I fell in LOVE with after testing endless amount of strollers.
 Why?
 Because it has everything you need in a sporty stroller, but you can also use it as your MAIN stroller.
 It’s light, compact, durable, stylish, full of luxury features, and has tons of options for a newborn.
 I use it for light jogging, long walks at the park, uneven city streets, walks on the beach, and off road adventures.
 It even handles snow with no problem.
 If you want a more hardcore jogger, take a look at Bumbleride Speed model.

-The seat is very roomy with one-hand strap recline that goes to almost flat position suitable for a newborn.
+The seat is very roomy with one-hand strap recline that goes to almost FLAT position suitable for a newborn.
+Ability to put a newborn right into the seat is a great feature that not many joggers have!!!
 Another cool thing it has for a newborn is a bassinet-like environment!
 What other jogger has that?
 You can also turn it into a travel system or use it as a pram by replacing the seat with a bassinet (sold separately).

 The adjustable leg rest provides plenty of stretch room for a baby’s legs.
 BTW, Speed does not have adjustable leg rest nor bassinet-like environment.
 Another great thing about the seat is that it’s more upright than on other joggers.
 It also comes with a bumper bar that your child can use to pull himself up.